-Approved Special Requests are limited to the items approved.
+Approved requests are limited only to the items approved.
 Additional items cannot be purchased to use remaining funds due to overestimates or discounts.
 These savings are used to offset other approved requests which may have been underestimated or to use for other requests that occur during the year.